-If you want to make a formal complaint please complete the complaint form.
+If you want to make a formal complaint relating to services which we, rather than Lancashire County Council, are involved in or have responsibility for please complete the complaint form.

-Please note: if your issue relates to on street parking, issues with roads or pavements, grass cutting, schools or concessionary bus travel you need to contact Lancashire County Council.
+Please note: if your issue relates to on street parking, issues with roads or pavements, schools or concessionary bus travel you need to contact Lancashire County Council.

 The council does not accept anonymous complaints.

 The council does not accept the following type of complaints:-

 If you are unhappy about the way you have been dealt with by the council you can refer your complaint to the Local Government Ombudsman who may decide to investigate the matter further.
 However, the Ombudsman may ask that the council's procedures are completed before carrying out their investigation.

 The Ombudsman will investigate the way your case has been handled, or the council's failure to do something but does not question a council's decision simply because you do not agree with it.

 The Local Government Ombudsman

 PO Box 4771